-Students can enter the program with no accounting or business background and participate in learning experiences with professional and academically qualified faculty.
-Their studies prepare them for graduate studies and immediate contributions in the modern workforce.
+Students can enter the program without an accounting or business background and participate in learning experiences with professional and academically qualified faculty.
+Their studies prepare them for graduate studies and immediate contributions to the modern workforce.
 Student learning includes development of the functional knowledge, technical skills, and professionalism necessary to become successful leaders in their homes, the Church, and career.

 Find out if this degree is right for you!

-Graduates work on the inside of a business to ensure that relevant data is captured, summarized, and delivered as reports for decision-making purposes.
-Corporate accountants are essential members of management teams that deliver business intelligence and influence managerial decisions.
+Graduates work inside a business to ensure that relevant data is captured, summarized, and delivered as reports for decision-making purposes.
+Corporate accountants are essential management team members with business intelligence and influence managerial decisions.

-Graduates perform financial statement audits of public and private businesses, non-profit organizations, and governmental entities from around the world.
+Graduates perform financial statement audits of public and private businesses, non-profit organizations, and governmental entities worldwide.
 Auditors develop a solid understanding of accounting, internal controls, accounting information systems, and audit processes, which are highly sought-after skills within the industry.